Posts Tagged ‘google’

 Google Buys Zagat, But What Does This Mean For YOU?

 Here at 3PRIME we’ve taken a dedicated approach to Local Marketing.
 Much of the reason we’ve gone this route is because of Google’s focus on connecting users with local businesses.
 In large part, this change has seen the rise of Google Places, where businesses show off their location as well as reviews submitted by customers.
 Google has just taken a step to increase the importance of their local listings by purchasing Zagat Ratings.
-Read the rest of this entry »
+Continue »

 3PRIME creates Google Places for Image Paint & Power Washing